 Capital One VentureOne Rewards Credit Card: Best for no annual fee

-The Capital One VentureOne Rewards card is one of the simpler rewards cards available.
+The Capital One VentureOne Rewards card (Offer not available) is one of the more straightforward rewards cards available.
 You’ll earn 1.25X miles on all purchases and 5X miles on hotels and rental cars booked through Capital One Travel.
 You can redeem your miles for flights and hotels and even transfer them to one of Capital One’s 19 transfer partners.

-Lastly, the VentureOne card offers an introductory 0 percent APR on any purchases and balance transfers you make during the first 15 months (followed by a variable APR of 16.49 percent to 26.49 percent)—meaning you have a full year to pay off any purchases before incurring interest charges.
+Lastly, the VentureOne card offers an introductory 0 percent APR on any purchases and balance transfers you make during the first 15 months (followed by a variable APR of 19.99 percent to 29.99 percent) — meaning you have a full year to pay off any purchases before incurring interest charges.

 Citi Premier® Card: Best for varied spending

 With the Citi Premier Card, you can earn ThankYou points on a wide variety of purchases.
 You’ll earn 3X points on gas station, air travel and hotel purchases (making this a lucrative card if you travel often) as well as 3X points on restaurant and supermarket purchases.
+Plus, for a limited time, earn a total of 10 ThankYou® Points per $1 spent on hotel, car rentals, and attractions (excluding air travel) booked on the Citi TravelSM portal (through June 30, 2024).
 All other purchases earn 1X points.
 You can redeem your points for everything from travel to cash back to gift cards and more.